Dragoon-Lab/LaitsV3/documentation/major-modes.md

 ## COACHED mode ##

+We need a mode that requires the student to follow the TNS (target node strategy) as described in the last section of the slides.
+When the coached mode is on:

+* the create node button in the menu bar is disabled.
+Every model starts with a single node that is not yet been given a description.
+Thus, the only way a user can create nodes is via the "create a new node" button on the inputs tab (there is a separate card for adding this button).

+* the only way a user can exit a tab is when it is green or yellow.

+* a user cannot close or delete a node until its calculation is green.

+* on the description tab (including the one that pops up when the user clicks on the create a new node button on the calculations tab), if the user selects a description that would normally turn green but is not one of the right nodes to define right now according to the TNS, then the background of the tab turns cyan and a message says, "This quantity is legal, but now is not the time to define it."

+### Help Bubbles ###

 A section specific customization would be to turn on help bubbles:
 UCLA teachers didn't want bubbles:  they will go through the first problems with the students in class, showing what to do step-by-step on projector.